Delivering impactful learning isn’t easy, right?

 Select a question type from the overlay and write the question statement and answer options.
 Repeat till you’ve added enough questions to your interactive quiz.

-Pro Tip: Make sure you have a good mix of closed and open-ended question types in your quiz to make it highly engaging.
-Also, try including scenario-based questions and highly interactive question types, such as hotspot, video-response, order-the-list, drag-and-drop, etc.
+Make sure your quiz has a good mix of closed and open-ended question types to make it highly engaging.
+Also, try including highly interactive question types, such as hotspot, video-response, order-the-list, drag-and-drop, etc.

 Step 3: Add Images & Feedback